Conquest of Tunis (1535): Aftermath

-Aftermath

-Barbarossa managed to escape to the harbour of Bône, where a fleet was waiting for him.
-From there, he sailed to accomplish the Sack of Mahón, where he took 600 slaves and brought them to Algiers.

 The Ottomans recaptured the city in 1569.
 Spain captured it again in 1573 under John of Austria, only to lose it again in 1574.
 Thereafter privateers from Tunis caused discord against Christian shipping.
+Tunis was raided by Spain multiple times over the years, in 1609, 1612, 1615 and 1617, but never reconquered.
 Raiding in the Mediterranean Sea continued until the suppression of the Barbary pirates in the early 19th century.

 A French invasion led to the establishment of French Algeria in 1830, consequently France would create a protectorate over Tunisia in 1881.